sunil79/OCEN-Documentation/docs/ocen_4_0.md

 3. **Product Groups:** OCEN 4.0 introduces the notion of a Product Group for serving a product.
 The Product Group enables a group of different participants to come together to serve a particular Product to a set of borrowers via a Borrower Agent.
 BAs will create & manage Product Groups while Lenders will create the Products.
 All participants can browse the Products and Product Groups on the Product Registry and collaborate using Product Groups.

-4. **OCEN 4.0 APIs:** The previous sepcification is also updated such that the APIs across various products, actions and roles require minimal integration effort.
+4. **OCEN 4.0 APIs:** The previous specification is also updated such that the APIs across various products, actions and roles require minimal integration effort.
 The APIs across all participants are standardized so that a one-time integration can unlock future collaborations with new parties to serve new products.